GoogleChromeLabs/imagecapture-polyfill/README.md

 Gather data from the video stream into an [ImageBitmap](https://www.w3.org/TR/html51/webappapis.html#webappapis-images) object.
 The width and height of the ImageBitmap object are derived from the constraints of the video stream track passed to the constructor.

-Returns a Promise that resolves to an ImageBitmap on success, or is rejected with `ImageCaptureError` on failure.
+Returns a Promise that resolves to an ImageBitmap on success, or is rejected with `DOMException` on failure.

 ```js
 captureDevice.grabFrame().then(imageBitmap => {